 FAQ

 Pears are a great fruit for baking, but knowing which ones work best can sometimes be tough.
-For this recipe, use one of these three varieties: Bartlett pear is a great all-purpose pear and available year-round; Bosc or Anjou pear because they maintain an appealing texture when cooked down in a dessert recipe.
+For this recipe, use one of these three varieties: Bartlett pear is a great all-purpose pear and available year-round; Bosc or Anjou pear because they maintain an appealing texture when cooked in a dessert recipe.

 With your thumb, apply gentle pressure to the base of the neck or stem end of the pear to check if your pear is ripe.
 If it yields and feels soft, they’re ready!